 - Low-stakes easy entry followed up with the healthy competition.

 - Everything is handled by the aggregator, such as Blink – unless you have heavily invested in your own application (*not recommended).

 - 24/7 protected customer information.
 You will not know your customers because their data is handled by the aggregator.

 Outreach-wise, a normal cloud kitchen has the potential to simultaneously target multiple demographics and target audiences at the same time.
 The scalability of the business depends on how fast the food brand can move things to meet the customer-centric demands.

 Additionally, you can optimize your best offers, new menu entrees, and other specialties to see what works best for you and your customers.
 Some of your customers are only active during lunchtime hours; why not offer them a time-gated menu through the food aggregator application that you partnered with?

-Few steps further, it is like working in a big kitchen outlet with minimum investment and a low-risk quota.
-That’s why startups are overly ecstatic to get on with the concept of cloud kitchen.
+A few steps further, it is like working in a big kitchen with minimum investment and a low-risk quota.
+That’s why startups are overly ecstatic to get on with the concept of cloud kitchens.

 1. How does a cloud kitchen work?